Skip to footer content

 A Comparison between iTextSharp and IronPDF For Editing PDF: Figure 1 - Create PDF Using iTextSharp in C#.

-To install iTextSharp library in your project, you can use the NuGet package manager.
+To install the iTextSharp library in your project, you can use the NuGet package manager.
 Open your Visual Studio project and right-click on the project name in the Solution Explorer.
 Select "Manage NuGet Packages" from the context menu.
 In the NuGet Package Manager, search for "iTextSharp" and install the latest version of the package.

 Creating a New PDF File